Torres del Paine

 Once we're back on land we'll walk 40 minutes on the beach to meet our private shuttle back to our hotel in Puerto Natales.
 We'll celebrate our incredible journey and hit the town for one last group dinner.

-Accommodations: Hotel in Puerto Natales
+Accommodations: Hotel Big Sur in Puerto Natales

 9